How to Practice Intention Setting

 blog post how to practice intention setting jennifer raye

-Intention setting is used in many traditions to help one come into alignment with who they really are.
-In the Buddhist tradition right intention is taught as the second step in the eightfold path and in the yogic tradition intention is taught as the practice of sankalpa.
+Intention setting is used in many traditions to help one align with who they really are.
+In the Buddhist tradition, right intention is taught as the second step in the eightfold path, and in the yogic tradition, intention is taught as the practice of sankalpa.

-You can harness the power of intention in daily life, and in practice, in order to access the divine life force that exists within.
+You can harness the power of intention in daily life and in practice to access the divine life force within.

-Intentions are similar to goals but they have important differences.
-You’re probably familiar with some level of goal setting; goals are usually future oriented and relate to a perceived achievement.
+Intentions are similar to goals, but they differ in essential ways.
+You’re probably familiar with some level of goal setting; goals are usually future-oriented and involve a sense of achievement.
 Perhaps you have goals related to your weight, productivity or finances.

 However, goals without an intentional grounding can come from a place of ego desire and may elicit a feeling of not being or having enough.

-The practice of sankalpa and right intention is a conscious approach to goal setting which helps you recognize that you already have everything and anything you’ll ever need.
+The practice of sankalpa and right intention is a conscious approach to goal-setting that helps you recognize that you already have everything and anything you’ll ever need.
 It helps you connect with the sacred place within that already embodies the states you wish for yourself.
 Practicing intention also helps you find the reasons behind your goals and ensures you’re acting in accordance with your deeper values while pursuing them.

 How to Practice Intention Setting: